xorps/terraform-provider-tfsync/docs/resources/s3_object.md

 - `ignore_empty` (Boolean) ignore if no state is found
 - `kms_key_id` (String) kms key id
 - `soft_delete` (Boolean) use soft delete
+- `tags` (Map of String) A map of default tags to apply to all resources.

 ### Read-Only